 Starting from a higher level of spending in the North due to higher need, this equates to much larger cuts in absolute terms in the North: on average, spending was cut by £412 per eligible child in the North, compared to only £283 in the rest of England (or £347 per child across England as a whole).
-A recent study investigated the impact of cuts to Sure Start children's centres on child obesity between 2010 and 2017 obese children (95% CI 1,751 to 7,399), with the number rising to 9,174 if overweight children are included (95% CI 2,689 to 15,660) compared to numbers that would be expected had funding levels for Sure Start children's centres been maintained30.
+A recent study investigated the impact of cuts to Sure Start children's centres on child obesity between 2010 and 2017.